gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

     - Once the `Bastion` resource is in ready state, it syncs back the state to the garden cluster
 6. gardenctl
     - initiates SSH session
-        - reads `status["id_rsa.enc"]`, decrypts it with users private PGP key
+        - reads `status["sshPrivateKey"]`, decrypts it with users private PGP key
         - reads bastion IP from `status.bastionIP`
         - reads the private key from the SSH key pair for the shoot node
         - opens SSH to the bastion and from there to the respective shoot node
     - runs heartbeat in parallel as long as the SSH session is open by annotating the `Bastion` resource with `operations.gardener.cloud/operation: keepalive`
 7. `GCM`:
+    - During reconcile of the `Bastion` resource:
+      - Creates SSH key pair in memory.
+Stores the secret key encrypted under `status.sshPrivateKey` using `spec.pgpPublicKey`.
+Stores the public key under `status.sshPublicKey`
+      - according to `spec.shootRef`, sets the `status.seedName`
+      - according to `spec.shootRef`, sets the `status.providerType`
       - Once `status.expirationDate` is reached, the `Bastion` will be marked for deletion
 8. `gardenlet`:
     - Once the `Bastion` resource in the garden cluster is marked for deletion, it marks the `Bastion` resource in the seed for deletion
 9. Gardener extension provider <infra> / Bastion Controller on Seed: